rishabh-gurbani/SnakesAndLadders/README.md

 Storing all the previous moves of the players, is not particularly helpful for the core of this game.
 In tic-tac-toe, combination of all previous moves was crucial in deciding outcome.
 Here, at any point, only current position of the players help decide outcome. \
+Hence I'm going with the second approach. \
 Extension :
 Storing history/past positions of these players in a list to make it modular.
 Can be helpful to implement undo functions or rollback to any point in the game. \